-Detroit's Plan Review Division could implement an expedited permitting process for green developments applicable to developers and owners (See CAPHE Resource Manual Chapter Green developments typically prioritize energy efficiency and lower CO, emissions; improvements in outdoor and indoor air quality can also be accommodated.
-Chicago's Green Permit Program shortens the permitting process to less than 30 business days, and in some cases, less than 15 days (depending on the number of green building elements, LEED certification level, and the project complexity).55
+Detroit's Plan Review Division could implement an expedited permitting process for green developments applicable to developers and owners (See CAPHE Resource Manual Chapter 7).
+Green developments typically prioritize energy efficiency and lower CO2 emissions; improvements in outdoor and indoor air quality can also be accommodated.
+Chicago's Green Permit Program shortens the permitting process to less than 30 business days, and in energy efficiency HVAC training modules to businesses.48 In southeast Michigan, professional associations, including the Air and Waste Management Association, the American Institute of Architects, and associations for building engineers (e.g., ASHRAE) could provide such training.